ferama/rospo/SPEC.md

 Rust status:

-- help output is fixture-matched
+- help output is clap-generated
 - runtime is implemented
 - local UDP and TCP listeners are implemented
 - upstream DNS-over-TCP framing over SSH is implemented